-Michael A. McPherson, Associate Professor and Co-director of the Center for International Economic Studies and Research; Ph.D., Michigan State University.
+Michael A. McPherson, Professor; Ph.D., Michigan State University.
 Economics of developing countries; international trade; econometrics; African economic systems; survey methodology.

-David J. Molina, Associate Professor and Co-director of the Center for International Economic Studies and Research; Ph.D., Texas A&M University.
+David J. Molina, Associate Professor; Ph.D., Texas A&M University.
 Border economies; consumer demand theory; economics of discrimination; income distribution theory; migration economics; North American trade.

 Michael L. Nieswiadomy, Professor and Director of the Center for Environmental Economic Studies and Research; Ph.D., Texas A&M University.
 Applied econometrics and microeconomics; environmental and natural resource economics; labor, legal and forensic economics.

 Jeffrey J. Rous, Associate Professor; Ph.D., University of North Carolina.
 Health economics; urban economics.

 Margie A. Tieslau, Associate Professor; Ph.D., Michigan State University.
 Econometrics; time series analysis.